htmicron/htlrbl32l/Examples/Applications/HTLRBL32L-AT-Commands/README.md

 ## AT Command Syntax

+In the table bellow, you can see how the syntax is interpreted by the hardware

 | **Command**         | **Description**                    |
 | ------------------- | ---------------------------------- |
 | AT+CMD=?            | Read the parameter value           |